Home > RFID vs NFC: What are the differences?

 The miniaturisation of RFID technology by IBM in the 1990s led to a wider use of the RFID system, and this is still the case today.

 NFC stands for Near Field Communication.
-This technology, which is part of the RFID family, was developed between the mid-1990s and the early 2000s.
+This technology is part of the RFID family, was developed between the mid-1990s and the early 2000s.

-This technology allows data transfer between two terminals (two smartphones, a smartphone and a receiver, etc.) in the same way as Bluetooth.
-These two terminals will be able to exchange data at fairly close distances (from 1.5cm to 12cm depending on the tag model) but, above all, very quickly, since the transfer takes place in less than a second.
+This technology allows data transfer between two terminals (two smartphones, a smartphone and a receiver, ect.) in the same way as Bluetooth.
+These two terminals will be able exchange date at fairly close distance (from 1.5 cm to 12 cm depending on the tag model) but, above all, very quickly, since the transfer takes place in less than a second.

 Today, the best-known use of NFC technology is contactless payment, where a bank card equipped with NFC technology will transfer its data to the payment terminal.